 The Code and the Treasury Regulations require those who make specified payments to report the payments to the IRS.
 Among the specified payments that must be reported are interest, dividends and proceeds paid by brokers to their customers.
 The required information returns enable the IRS to determine whether the recipient properly included the payments in income.
 This reporting regime is reinforced by "backup withholding" rules.
-These rules require the payors to withhold tax at the rate of 28 percent from payments subject to information reporting if the recipient fails to provide his or her taxpayer identification number, or repeatedly fails to report interest or dividends on his or her federal income tax returns.
+These rules require the payors to withhold tax at the rate of 28 percent from payments subject to information reporting if the recipient fails to provide his or her taxpayer identification number to the payor, furnishes an incorrect identification number, or repeatedly fails to report interest or dividends on his or her federal income tax returns.
 The information reporting and backup withholding rules do not apply to payments to corporations, whether domestic or foreign.